DISIC/referentiel-mobile-tactile/mobile-touch-guidelines-criteria.md

 - W3C Mobile Accessibility: [3.3 Touchscreen Gestures](http://www.w3.org/TR/mobile-accessibility-mapping/#touchscreen-gestures).

 ###### Level mapping
-</p>The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
-For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it’s a **level A criterion**.</p>
+The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
+For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it’s a **level A criterion**.

 #### 14.5 [AAA] <a href="#intergest">Gesture-based interactions</a> should be described using online help, has this rule been followed?